Kotlin/KEEP/proposals/override-extension-methods.md

 l.forEach { it.foo() }
 ```

-For "local method overrides" (see above) a `A.foo` dispatch function can be generated into the sourrounding function, which automatically has the correct scope (if inline methods should resolve a call to an overriden extension function at declaration site... see open questions).
+For "local method overrides" (see above) a `A.foo` dispatch function can be generated into the sourrounding function, which automatically has the correct scope (if inline methods should resolve a call to an overriden extension function at declaration site... see [Open Questions](#open-questions]).

 ## Alternative Realization

 The possible realization in the example above shows the semantics in a translational fashion very well, but has a few major drawbacks:

-1. Imagine you add in the example of the section "Possible Realization" M2 with another class `E` and a corresponding override of the `foo`-function.
+1. Imagine you add in the example of the section [Possible Realization](#possible-realization) M2 with another class `E` and a corresponding override of the `foo`-function.
 Now you have to recompile M3 in order to update the local `A.foo` dispatch function implementation, accordingly.
 This means, existing generated code will break just because a dependency has been changed.
 This is bad.
 2. Consider you have more than one compilation unit (e.g. *M2'*, *M2''*, ...) that have overrides of `foo` in package `m2`, but during compilation of M3 only M2 is on the compilation path, and at runtime M2', M2'' are loaded, too.
 Then the generated dispatch function `A.foo` in M3 will behave oddly.

 Hence, this realization should **not** be used.
 Instead a V-table (V stands for virtual) approach should be used, which contains a mapping "Scope -> Type -> Method" and instead of calling a dispatch function `A.foo` a call to `A.foo` will generate to a lookup in the V-table and call the respective `_foo`-function.
-Done right this implementation can circumvent the "bad" behavior of local overrides in combination with inline functions as shown above without the need to realize [proposal35](https://github.com/Kotlin/KEEP/pull/35).
+Done right this implementation can circumvent the "bad" behavior of local overrides in combination with inline functions as shown above without the need to realize [proposal 35](https://github.com/Kotlin/KEEP/pull/35).

 ## Outlook